schbz/MJartSaver/README.md

 ## Usage

-Simply enter the above invite into your browser to add your locally hosted bot to your personal server where your Midjourney bot has already been added.
+Simply enter the above invite into your browser to add the running bot to your personal server where a Midjourney bot has already been added.

 ### Command List